 If you care about spoilers, don’t go looking online for information about Resident Evil Village just yet.

-While these rumours are currently unconfirmed, a playtest for the game appears to have leaked the opening gameplay sequence of the game and what kicks off Ethan’s journey to the mysterious Village.
+While these rumours are currently unconfirmed, a 2020-era playtest for the game appears to have leaked the opening gameplay sequence of Village and what kicks off Ethan’s journey to the mysterious Village.
+It’s likely these spoilers don’t ruin the game too much, but if you want to be surprised, be careful Googling the game.

-These rumours won’t be reprinted here but if you’re interested in spoilers, you can check out an alleged description from We Got This Covered here.
+The rumours won’t be reprinted here but if you’re interested in spoilers, you can check out the alleged description from We Got This Covered here.

 This article will be updated with more information as we get closer to Resident Evil Village’s release.